freepik-company/json-schema/docs/index.rst

 ..
-JsonSchema documentation master file, created by sphinx-quickstart on Sat Dec 10 15:34:44 2011.
+FPJsonSchema documentation master file, created by sphinx-quickstart on Sat Dec 10 15:34:44 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to JsonSchema's documentation!
+Welcome to FPJsonSchema's documentation!
 ======================================

 Contents: